Iggip/Skrypnyk-telegram-spammer-bot/README.md

 * /stop - to stop spaming

-* /text - to enter new message text
+* /text - to enter new message text(text or sticker or photo)

 # SETTINGS in config.py
 TOKENS - is list that contains every one of bots tokens

-text - is a default text that bots will send
+way - is the path to the file where the settings will be saved